-Steiner said that the sports car EV project was still active, but that it was still some way off.
-‘In principle if there was a breakthrough in battery technology, something like solid-state batteries – this direction would trigger a two-door sports car fully electrified.
+Steiner (above) said that improved battery technology was needed for an electric Porsche sports car.
+‘If there was a breakthrough in battery technology, something like solid-state batteries – this direction would trigger a two-door sports car fully electrified.
 But I do not see in the first half of this decade a good chance of a breakthrough in battery technology.
-We will see step-by-step incremental benefit with lithium-ion batteries.

-‘We predict a 2-3% improvement year-by-year in lithium-ion battery improvement.
+‘We will see step-by-step incremental benefit with lithium-ion batteries.
+We predict a 2-3% improvement year-by-year in lithium-ion battery improvement.
 I am still not happy with the weight, though.’